valentjn/vscode-ltex/CONTRIBUTING.md

 - You can [request features](#how-to-request-features) to make LTeX more powerful.
 - You can [contribute code](#how-to-contribute-code) to accelerate the pace of LTeX's development.
 - You can [edit the documentation](#documentation) to make LTeX easier to use.
+- You can [translate strings](#internationalization-i18n) into your mother tongue to make LTeX more accessible.

 If you like LTeX, but are not able to contribute in any of these ways, there are still some quick and simple alternatives to show your gratitude: